mihafil/academic/_pages/research.md

 ## Fluorescent Probes and Imaging

-A complementary direction is information readout: dyes designed so that their emission intensity and/or lifetime reports on the local microenvironment.
+Another direction of our work is photoactive materials for healthcare: we design molecules and nanomaterials so that their emission intensity and/or lifetime reports on the local microenvironment.
 Fluorescence microscopy visualises the spatial distribution of emissive probes in cells and tissues, while fluorescence lifetime imaging microscopy (FLIM) maps the emission lifetime, which can provide concentration-independent contrast and report on local environment and excited-state pathways.

-In our work, probes are designed so that specific photochemical events translate into clear optical signals.
+In our work, probes are designed so that specific photochemical events translate into optical signals.
 This includes highly sensitive singlet-oxygen probes, FLIM reporters of microenvironmental changes in cancer tissues, and systems with enhanced two-photon absorption aimed at deeper-tissue imaging and improved spatial resolution.
-Across these probe families, the central goal is to connect molecular structure to a predictable optical response—brightness, colour, lifetime, or turn-on behaviour—so that complex environments can be mapped using light as a non-invasive tool.
+Across these probe families, the central goal is to connect molecular structure to a predictable optical response: brightness, colour, lifetime, or turn-on behaviour, so that complex environments can be mapped using light as a non-invasive tool.

 <table width="700" border="0" cellpadding="5">
 <tr>